Home » Important Question » Rational Numbers

 Rational Numbers Representation

-Rational numbers are limitless in number.
+Rational numbers are numbers that can be expressed as a fraction of two integers, where the denominator is not zero.
+The set of such numbers is limitless in number line.
 As a result, it is impossible to compile a complete list of rational numbers.
-This demonstrates that all decimals (including terminating decimals and recurring decimal numbers), whole numbers, integers, fractions, and decimals are thought to be rational numbers.
-For a better grasp of rational numbers, see the ven diagram below.
+This demonstrates that all decimals (including terminating decimals and recurring decimal numbers), whole numbers, integers, fractions, and decimals are thought to be such types of numbers.
+For a better grasp of rational numbers, see the Venn diagram below.

 • All rational numbers are real numbers (R) (Q).